nasa/giant/documentation/html/_sources/point_spread_functions/psf_meta/giant.point_spread_functions.psf_meta.KernelBasedApply1DPSF.rst.txt

 .. currentmodule:: giant.point_spread_functions.psf_meta

-In addition to the methods and attributes from :class:`.PointSpreadFunction`, :class:`KernelBasedApply1DPSF` implements the following:
+In addition to the methods and attributes from :class:`~.psf_meta.PointSpreadFunction`, :class:`KernelBasedApply1DPSF` implements the following:

 .. autoclass:: KernelBasedApply1DPSF